JHU-CLSP/slack_lm/README.md

 vim .env
 ```
 #### Launching the bot
 To run the script, you require:
-  * A directory with the PDFs you wish the expert system to ingest (e.g., `./pdfs/*.pdfs`)
   * A working Python3 environment with the following packages available:
     * `pip3 install -r requirements.txt`
   * An OpenAI [API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).
-  * You can [Create a new Slack app](https://api.slack.com/tutorials/tracks/responding-to-app-mentions) that is preconfigured with the neccessary permissions by pressing the green 'Create App' button on that link.
+  * You can [Create a new Slack app](https://api.slack.com/tutorials/tracks/responding-to-app-mentions) that is preconfigured with the necessary permissions by pressing the green 'Create App' button on that link.
     * You can change the name of your app/bot (you'll use this to interact with it on Slack, by editing the 'manifest' file when the option is presented.
     * You will need to copy the App and Bot Tokens to set as environment variables, as described below.
+    * This might be a useful tutorial: https://www.youtube.com/watch?v=qKZLDEIL2r0

 The three API tokens you have generated should be exported to your shell environment at runtime: